Updated

 Storage

 To store leftovers, place pasta in an airtight container and keep it in the refrigerator up to 4 days.
-To freeze, let the baked pasta cool to room temperature, then transfer it into freezer-safe containers.
+To freeze, let the baked pasta cool to room temperature, then transfer it to freezer-safe containers.
 Keep it in the freezer for up to 3 months.
-Thaw it overnight in the fridge before reheating.
+Thaw overnight in the fridge before reheating.

 To make this ahead of time, make the recipe through step 8, cover tightly, and refrigerate for up to 2 days.
 When you’re ready to bake it, pop it in the oven and bake accordingly.
 It might need a couple of extra minutes in the oven.